 You’ll probably recognize most of the speakers, who are prominent people in their fields – people like Steve Jobs, Bill Gates, Oprah, Ellen, Randy Pausch, JK Rowling, and so on.
 I think the schools couldn’t have picked better speakers than them, because the most important inspiration anyone can ever get is someone who his living by example.
 I’ve picked these 10 speeches because they share important wisdom that are applicable to anyone in any time, beyond just graduating students.

 The 10 speeches are not ranked in any order.
 I have included videos and transcripts (where available) as well as my thoughts with each speech.
-My personal favorites are the ones by Steve Jobs, Arnold Schwarzenegger, Randy Pausch and Ellen Degeneres.
+My personal favorites are the ones by Steve Jobs, Arnold Schwarzenegger, and Randy Pausch.

 1) Steve Jobs, Stanford University, 2005